-- Developing our new campus to expand our offer of technical courses (2008) - Expanding our sixth form in sciences (2013) - Investing £20m in STEM subject expansion (2014) - Supporting redundant SSI workers (2015) - Acquiring a NE based apprenticeship training company (2016) - Launching our new HE partnership with the Open University (2017) - Expanding sector skills academies and work with job centres (2018) - Acquiring TTE an engineering technical training specialist (2019) - Collaborating in the North East Institute of Technology consortium and opening our university centre (2020) - Collaborating with other local colleges as part of the Teesworks Skills Academy, LSIP and SDF projects (2020/21) - Commencing T level delivery creating centres of excellence in digital and construction (2021) - Increasing the personnel involved in employer engagement and work placement activity from 2 to 35 (2008-2022)
+- Developing our new campus to expand our offer of technical courses (2008) - Expanding our sixth form in sciences (2013) - Investing £20m in STEM subject expansion (2014) - Supporting redundant SSI workers (2015) - Acquiring a NE based apprenticeship training company (2016) - Launching our new HE partnership with the Open University (2017) - Expanding sector skills academies and work with job centres (2018) - Acquiring TTE an engineering technical training specialist (2019) - Collaborating in the North East Institute of Technology consortium and opening our university centre (2020)

-Plans are in place to relocate TTE to a new state of the art technical training centre which will remove duplication of traditional industrial training and invest heavily in supporting new green technologies and industries in line with LSIP requirements.
+- Collaborating with other local colleges as part of the Teesworks Skills Academy, LSIP and SDF/LSIF projects (2020/21 ongoing) - Commencing T level delivery creating centres of excellence in digital and construction (2021) - Increasing the personnel involved in employer engagement and work placement activity from 2 to 35 (2008-2022) - Relocate TTE to a new state of the art technical training centre which removes duplication of traditional industrial training and invested heavily in supporting new green technologies and industries, in line with LSIP requirements.
+(2024) - Invest in new 'state of the art' Health facilities to provide and immersive simulated environment to deliver up-to-date industry skills to students, in line with LSIP requirements.
+(2024)